-- 4 You can use the application Designated Compile Procedures List panel to: - Update an existing designated compile procedure Overtype the fields shown for the designated procedure and press Enter. - Delete an existing designated compile procedure Type line command D on a designated procedure and press Enter. - 5 If you use line command S on the application Designated Compile Procedures List panel, or if you set Other Options to Y on the application Designated Compile Procedures panel when you create or update a procedure, the Stage: User Options panels are displayed for the component.
-This is the first User Option panel as delivered from Serena.
-Your panels are probably customized.'
+- 4 You can use the application Designated Compile Procedures List panel to: - Update an existing designated compile procedure Overtype the fields shown for the designated procedure and press Enter. - Delete an existing designated compile procedure Type line command D on a designated procedure and press Enter. - 5 If you use line command S on the application Designated Compile Procedures List panel, or if you set Other Options to Y on the application Designated Compile Procedures panel when you create or update a procedure, the User Options panels are displayed for the component.
+This is the first of up to 4 User Option panel as delivered.
+Your panels may have been customized.

-6 Complete the fields on the Stage: User Options panel, and press Enter to save your changes.
+6 Complete the fields on the User Options panel, and press Enter to save your changes.